wApps/manifest/README.md

 		{
 			"name": "name of your wApp",
-    		"description": "description of your wApp to be shown in the wApp listing in the app Store", "url": "URL linked to the wApp name when displayed in the store",
+    		"description": "description of your wApp to be shown in the wApp listing in the app Store", "url": "URL of page descring you wApp",
-    		"author":"your name, it should match the author name in the author list", "namespace":"name of the variable, if any, that will be created by your script", buildUI:function(id){
+    		"author":"your name", //it should match the author name in the author list", "namespace":"myVar",  // name of the variable, if any, that will be created by your script buildUI:function(id){
         		this.require("URL of your script'",   // loaded only if namespace var not there already function(){
-                myCode.myUI(id);      //  your method to assemble the UI at the element with given id });
+            		    myVar.myUI(id);      //  your method to assemble UI at the element with given id }
+            	);
+            	// or any other code you want to run
+            }
         },

 		{ … descritpion of another wApp etc …},